This post contains affiliate links.

-And the one thing that you could always count on to be stocked in our Alaska-style walk-in freezer?
-A big batch of this bourbon slush recipe.
-My parents would find any occasion to break out the bourbon slush, and as a kid, I never quite understood what all the fuss was about.
+Growing up, you could always count on our freezer being stocked with a big batch of bourbon slush.
+My parents would find any occasion to break it out, and as a kid, I never entirely understood what all the fuss was about.

-- Sugar: To add a dash of sweetness, we’ll use ½ cup of sugar.
+- Sugar: To add a dash of sweetness, we’ll use white sugar.
+You could also use honey or agave.

-- Orange Juice: 2 cups of orange juice helps to add flavor and tanginess.
+- Orange Juice: 2 cups of orange juice helps to add flavor, tanginess, and extra sweetness.
+I use pulp-free, but you can use your favorite.

-- Bourbon: You can’t have bourbon slush without the bourbon!
-You’ll need 1 cup of your favorite brand.
+- Bourbon: You can’t have bourbon slush without your favorite bourbon!

 How to make bourbon slush

-Heat the water to boiling, and then remove from the heat and add the sachet of tea.
+Heat the water to boiling, then remove from the heat and add the tea sachet.
 Allow the tea to steep for 5 minutes, and then remove.
-If the water has evaporated, add hot water to reach ½ cup again.
+If the water evaporates, add hot water to reach ½ cup.
 Add the sugar and continue stirring until it’s fully dissolved.

 Add the orange juice, lemonade, and bourbon, stirring to incorporate everything.